vrenken/EtAlii.Ubigia/Philosophy.md

 TODO: Intro + elaborate about the philosophy behind Ubigia.

 ## Why? - Philosophical perspective.

+> :information_source: **_SUMMARY:_**
-- *Technological Entropy.*<br/>
+> - *Technological Entropy.*<br/>
-  Today’s technology trends reach a tipping point beyond which innovation speed drastically decreases and complexity increases.
+>  Today’s technology trends reach a tipping point beyond which innovation speed drastically decreases and complexity increases.
+>

-- *Moving towards The Invisible Computer.*<br/>
+> - *Moving towards The Invisible Computer.*<br/>
-  We just don’t seem to be able to make IT ‘ready-at-hand’ instead of ‘present-at-hand’
+>   We just don’t seem to be able to make IT ‘ready-at-hand’ instead of ‘present-at-hand’
+>

-- *IT has become a goal in itself.*<br/>
+> - *IT has become a goal in itself.*<br/>
-  That is until the first organization breaks the cycle and adds value without todays enormous costs involved.
+>   That is until the first organization breaks the cycle and adds value without todays enormous costs involved.

 ## Why? - Business perspective.
 - *The Digital Wasteland.*<br/>